 Children can feel isolated and frustrated when mental health difficulties affect the way their mum or dad behaves.
 Sometimes children feel protective of their parent and so don’t seek help and support for themselves.

-Family SMILES aims to help children aged 8 to 14 build:
+Family SMILES aimed to help children, aged 8 to 14, to build:

 - life skills.

-We want to give them the confidence to talk about their experiences with other young people who face similar situations.
+Our goal was to give them the confidence to talk about their experiences with other young people who faced similar situations.

-We also work with parents to help them understand the impact of their illness on their child and to improve their parenting skills to provide a safe, secure and supportive family environment.
+We also worked with parents to help them understand the impact of their illness on their child and to improve their parenting skills to provide a safe, secure and supportive family environment.

-Groups of up to 8 children of a similar age meet together weekly.
-Over 8 sessions they take part in:
+Groups of up to 8 children of a similar age met together weekly.
+Over 8 sessions they took part in:

 - creative activities

-This helps them gain a better understanding of their parents' mental health problems.
-We also help them develop practical life skills, like what to do in an emergency.
+This helped them gain a better understanding of their parents' mental health problems.
+We also helped them develop practical life skills, like what to do in an emergency.

-Parents attend 6 one-to-one sessions which help them:
+Parents attended 6 one-to-one sessions which helped them: